Ivančice

 Ivančice (/cs/; Eibenschütz) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 9,900 inhabitants.
+The town is situated at the confluences of the Oslava, Jihlava and Rokytná rivers.

+From the 17th century until World War II, Ivančice had a significant Jewish community.
 The historic town centre is well preserved and is protected as an urban monument zone.
+Ivančice is known as the birthplace of the painter Alphonse Mucha and the actor Vladimír Menšík.